tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 twitter_description: How are datasets are transformed in Socrata, and what can we can learn from that?
 facebook_text: The @World Bank's contract award dataset has been forked 345 times. http://thomaslevine.com/!/socrata-genealogies/
 facebook_title: How are datasets are transformed in Socrata, and what can we can learn from that?
-facebook_description: It's cool what you can do when data analysis is logged and exposed publicly over the web.
+facebook_description: It's cool what you can do when everyone's data analysis is logged and exposed publicly over the web.
 ---
 Governments and other organizations have recently been trying to open up their data.
 Socrata's [Open Data Portal](http://www.socrata.com/open-data-portal/) software